closedfruit/Final-Fantasy-VII---The-Text-Adventure/README.md

       * Train Ride - Transferred from source.
       * Arrival - Transferred from source.
       * 7th Heaven - Transferred from source.
-      * Debriefing
+      * Debriefing - Transferred from source.
-      * Childhood Promise
+      * Childhood Promise - Transferred from source.
-      * The Next Morning
+      * The Next Morning - Transferred from source.
    * Part 2: Chased by Shinra
    * Part 3: Strange shopping trip
    * Part 4: The sky is falling